Chart Color Schemes

 Horsley - Kembla Grange is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Horsley-Kembla Grange's dwelling structures, as per the latest Census, consisted of 93.9% houses and 6.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Non-Metro NSW's composition of 85.5% houses and 14.5% other dwellings.
-Home ownership in Horsley-Kembla Grange stood at 26.6%, with the remaining dwellings either mortgaged (56.5%) or rented (16.8%).
+The dwelling structure in Horsley-Kembla Grange, as per the latest Census, consisted of 93.9% houses and 6.1% other dwellings including semi-detached homes, apartments, and 'other' dwellings.
+This compares to Non-Metro NSW's 85.5% houses and 14.5% other dwellings.
+Home ownership in Horsley-Kembla Grange stood at 26.6%, with mortgaged properties at 56.5% and rented ones at 16.8%.
 The median monthly mortgage repayment was $2,186, higher than Non-Metro NSW's average of $2,000.
-The median weekly rent in Horsley-Kembla Grange was $500, compared to Non-Metro NSW's $365.
-Nationally, the area's mortgage repayments were significantly higher at $2,186 against Australia's average of $1,863, and rents were substantially above the national figure of $375.
+The median weekly rent figure was $500 compared to Non-Metro NSW's $365.
+Nationally, Horsley-Kembla Grange's mortgage repayments were significantly higher at $2,186 against the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing